Politician’s accuser speaks about issue of sexual assault | WTOP

 “When we hear someone else’s story, there’s a beauty in it knowing you aren’t alone,” she said.
 “Don’t be afraid to see survivors for who they are.
 The beautiful parts, the ugly parts.
 All of them.
 They didn’t deserve what happened to them.”

-Tyson’s accusation was made public last week when a friend shared a private Facebook message sent by Tyson that alluded to the possibility of Fairfax becoming governor if the current Gov. Ralph Northam was forced to resign because of a racism scandal.
+Tyson’s accusation became public last week after a friend shared a private Facebook message Tyson sent that named no names, but alluded to the possibility of Fairfax becoming governor if the current Gov. Ralph Northam was forced to resign because of a racism scandal.
 That message was posted on a conservative political website that follows Virginia politics.

-The Associated Press typically does not identify those who say they were sexually assaulted, but Tyson issued a statement in her name last week.
+The Associated Press typically does not identify those who say they were sexually assaulted.
+Tyson identified herself in a statement last week.

 In the statement, Tyson said Fairfax held her head down and forced her to perform oral sex in his hotel room at the Democratic National Convention in Boston in 2004.
 Tyson has not otherwise commented publicly and hasn’t responded to multiple requests for comment from The Associated Press.